Star ✨ on GitHub

 execute(message, args, client) {

-// Each guild has its own player instance
+// Each guild has its own unique player instance.

 const player = client.manager.players.get(message.guild.id);

-// We can't skip if nothing is playing
+// We can't skip if there's no active player.

 if (!player) {